Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_2.md

 Here is a quick-generated graph of the *minor prophets* and their relationships to each other:

 ![Minor prophets, Gephi Graph](../../images/gephi-render-2.png)

 > **NOTE** Organizing and isolating node groups is a huge focus in Gephi.
-However in this case, we've run some auto-layouts for a quick result.
+However, in this case, we've run some auto-layouts for a quick result.

 And the corresponding data laboratory: